In your project model, there is a vertical menu bar on the left. This menu is the primary means of navigation in BriefBuilder.

 At the bottom of the menu bar, you can find the settings.
 These settings are only visible if your project role allows you to edit these settings.

-Settings concerning the set-up of requests for change.
+- RFC settings: Settings concerning the setup and layout of requests for change.